-Those who have had canal holidays before will know that as well as providing fascinating ever-changing scenery, the slow pace of cruising is in itself relaxing.
-The scenery of the Monmouthshire & Brecon Canal as it winds around the hills on its way to Brecon is varied and views are spectacular.
+Those who have enjoyed the best canal boat holidays before will know that as well as providing fascinating ever-changing scenery, the slow pace of cruising is in itself relaxing.
+The scenery of the Monmouthshire& Brecon Canal as it winds around the hills on its way to Brecon is varied and views are spectacular.
 These views are sometimes even more dramatic if from time to time you walk at the pace of the boat along the towpath.

 There is plenty of opportunity for walking, ranging from the easy level towpath (get on and off as you pass through bridges), footpaths and leafy lanes through to more serious walking amongst the Brecon Beacons for energetic or experienced walkers.

-For those who like shopping visit Brecon (bank and a good variety of craft and gift shops) and Crickhowell. (bank, shops and bakery).
+For those who like shopping visit Brecon, Crickhowell or Abergavenny which all have a good mix of independent retailers, coffee shops, pubs, galleries and food stores.
 For fish & chips try Brecon, Gilwern or Goytre.

 Mountain bike hire is available at Talybont and at Brecon.
 There is pony-trekking before Llangattock (ask us for details).
 Pontypool and Brecon have leisure centres with swimming pools and there is a Golf course at Llangattock.

 There are plenty of activities to choose from as you meander along the Mon & Brec on your canal boat.